Site icon Circuit Ideas for You

 Vb = (R3 / (R2 + R3)) * Vin

-This is the controlled voltage that the circuit will supply to the load.
+This is voltage that goes to load.

-Voltage Dropout (Vdropout):
+3. Voltage Dropout (Vdropout):

 Power Loss:

-Vce * Iout = P
+P = Vce * Iout

 Rbase = (Vin – Vbe) / (β * Iout)